Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YrcsAlypXbo.md

 # [March 2nd, 2021 Livestream](../2021-03-02.md)
 ## Q&A: Is the Story completely written or is it still in progress?
 https://www.youtube.com/watch?v=YrcsAlypXbo
-This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: What about Story?](./yt-SYYJy7HzehA.md) [https://www.youtube.com/watch?v=SYYJy7HzehA](https://www.youtube.com/watch?v=SYYJy7HzehA)
+This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Is all the Story stuff finished?](./yt-mUNB0jMlwd0.md) [https://www.youtube.com/watch?v=mUNB0jMlwd0](https://www.youtube.com/watch?v=mUNB0jMlwd0)

 ### Topics